So Much Trouble in the World

 "So Much Trouble in the World" is a song by Bob Marley and the Wailers, which was released in 1979 off their album Survival released in the same year.
-The song peaked at number 56 in the UK charts.

-It was written and performed by the legendary Jamaican musician Bob Marley, and was released on his 1979 album "Survival".
-The song is a powerful commentary on the state of the world, with lyrics that speak to the various problems and conflicts that exist, including poverty, inequality, war, and environmental degradation.
-Despite being released over 40 years ago, the song's message remains relevant today.
+It was written and performed by Jamaican musician Bob Marley.
+The song is a commentary on the state of the world, with lyrics that speak to the various problems and conflicts that exist, including poverty, inequality, war, and environmental degradation.